-- Gas leaks to be telephoned immediately to the National Grid - Dangerous electrical works - Total failure of electrical lighting or power - Failure of lighting to a communal staircase / corridor / lift to such degree as constitutes a - health and safety risk - Burst water pipes or other ingress of water (including roof repairs) that are causing - damage to property - Blocked drains - Blocked toilets or other sanitary fittings - No mains cold water supply to a property - · Central heating or hot water failure - Failure of front entrance doors to houses or flats - Failure of lifts - Failure of communal gates or communal access doors - Damaged flooring or stair tread in communal areas, where this presents a health and - safety risk - Temporary glazing repairs (permanent replacement classified as "Priority 3") - Defects that may render a dwelling unsecure e.g. windows or doors not closing properly - Defects that may cause injury or are a danger to any person - Defects that may cause significant damage to property if left unresolved
+- Gas leaks to be telephoned immediately to the National Grid - Dangerous electrical works - Total failure of electrical lighting or power - Failure of lighting to a communal staircase / corridor / lift to such degree as constitutes a health and safety risk. - Burst water pipes or other ingress of water (including roof repairs) that are causing damage to property. - No mains cold water supply to a property - Complete Central heating failure only between October / March - Complete Hot water failure - Failure of front entrance doors to houses or flats - Failure of lifts only if person is stuck inside - Failure of communal gates or communal access doors - Damaged flooring or stair tread in communal areas, where this presents a health and safety risk - Temporary glazing repairs (permanent replacement classified as "Priority 3") - Defects that may render a dwelling unsecure e.g. windows or doors not closing properly - Defects that may cause injury or are a danger to any person - Defects that may cause significant damage to property if left unresolved